Monitor (lexigram-monitor)

 lexigram-http - Messaging instrumentation — Kafka / RabbitMQ consumer lag, publish rate

-- Alerting — Configurable alert rules with webhook delivery
+- Alerting — Configurable alert rules with tier-aware webhook delivery

 lexigram-monitor/dashboards/